jsjoeio/gist-wiki/gistpad-feedback.md

 **sync to local?**

 It would be neat (I think?) to sync this locally.
+I imagine, when i create a new gist, it does its thing, but also pulls

 **Course-worthy**